Skip to main content

 });

-During the overlap period, both old and new keys are valid for verification, ensuring seamless rotation.
+During the overlap period, both old and new keys are valid for verification, so tokens signed with the previous key continue to work until the overlap expires.

 import { SessionManager } from '@/auth/session/session-manager.js';